THE TRUTH BEHIND ‘FEMALE TRAVEL’

 Overall, women need to be precautious wherever they are in the world – (yes, it sucks, and male privilege is a real thing).
 Bad situations often happen to women all over the world, and more often than not they occur in their home of origin.
 Although, there is no doubt that travelling makes women a little warier.

 Being away from the comfort of your own home is scary as it is, and this is exceedingly heightened when in dangerous situations.
-In overly sexist countries, the fear becomes a little stronger and the precautions that need to be taken are a little higher too.
-But that’s not a travel issue; that comes down to the countries government, economy and overall developmental state.
+In places were sexism is rife, the fear becomes a little stronger and the precautions that need to be taken are a little higher too.
+But that’s not a travel issue; that comes down to a world of sexism and bigotry.

 I don’t want to walk alone after dark in my hometown, so to label this kind of fear as a specific travel issue is definitely arguable.